Google APIs

 2. Enable the API

-To use Google APIs you must have a Google account and a Google project.
+#To use Google APIs you must have a Google account and a Google project.
 You also need to enable your desired API.

 This example enables YouTube Data API v3.
 For details, see the getting started instructions.

-3. Authenticate the user with the required scopes
+3. Authenticate and determine the current user

-Use the google_sign_in package to authenticate users with their Google identity.
-Configure signin for each platform you want to support.
+#Use the google_sign_in package to authenticate users with their Google identity.
+Configure sign in for each platform you want to support.

-/// Provides the `GoogleSignIn` class
+/// Provides the `GoogleSignIn` class.

 import 'package:google_sign_in/google_sign_in.dart';